Medically reviewed by Drugs.com. Last updated on Jul 10, 2019.

 Respiratory: Rhinitis (<3%)

-<1% (Limited to important or life-threatening): Agranulocytosis, anorexia, aplastic anemia, arrhythmia, blood in stool, cholestatic jaundice, conjunctivitis, disulfiram-like reaction, edema, gait instability, hemolytic anemia, hypertension, hypertonia, hyponatremia, jaundice, leukopenia, liver injury, migraine, pancytopenia, photosensitivity, porphyria, retinal hemorrhage, SIADH (syndrome of inappropriate antidiuretic hormone secretion), skin photosensitivity, thrombocytopenia, unsteady gait, vertigo
+<1% (Limited to important or life-threatening): Agranulocytosis, anorexia, aplastic anemia, bloody stools, cardiac arrhythmia, cholestatic jaundice, conjunctivitis, disulfiram-like reaction, dyspnea, edema, hemolytic anemia, hepatic injury, hypertension, hypertonia, hyponatremia, jaundice, leukopenia, migraine, pancytopenia, porphyria, retinal hemorrhage, SIADH (syndrome of inappropriate antidiuretic hormone secretion), skin photosensitivity, thrombocytopenia, unsteady gait, vertigo

 Concerns related to adverse effects:

 • Cardiovascular mortality: Product labeling states oral hypoglycemic drugs may be associated with an increased cardiovascular mortality as compared to treatment with diet alone or diet plus insulin.
 Data to support this association are limited, and several studies, including a large prospective trial (UKPDS) have not supported an association.
 In patients with established atherosclerotic cardiovascular disease (ASCVD), other agents are preferred (ADA 2019).

 • Hypoglycemia: All sulfonylurea drugs are capable of producing severe hypoglycemia.
 Hypoglycemia is more likely to occur when caloric intake is deficient, after severe or prolonged exercise, when ethanol is ingested, or when more than one glucose-lowering drug is used.
 It is also more likely in elderly or debilitated patients, malnourished patients and in patients with impaired renal or hepatic function, adrenal and/or pituitary insufficiency; use with caution.
 Autonomic neuropathy, advanced age, and concomitant use of beta-blockers or other sympatholytic agents may impair the patient's ability to recognize the signs and symptoms of hypoglycemia; use with caution.